-Types of Exclusion -
+Types of Suspension / Exclusion -

-Internal Exclusion
+Internal Suspension

 A child is retained in school but will work away from their classroom, supervised and supported by an appropriate adult at all times.
-Breaks and lunch for an internally excluded pupil will be taken separately from other children.
-Appropriate work is expected to be completed by the child during an internal exclusion, supported by the supervising adult as necessary.
-Internal exclusion can only be authorised by the Head Teacher or the Assistant Head Teachers.
+Breaks and lunch for an internally suspended pupil will be taken separately from other children.
+Appropriate work is expected to be completed by the child during an internal suspension, supported by the supervising adult as necessary.
+Internal suspension can only be authorised by the Head Teacher or the Assistant Head Teachers.

-This type of exclusion is not recorded on a child's permanent school record.
+This type of suspension is not recorded on a child's permanent school record.